-Bronchitis is an inflammation of the lining of your bronchial tubes—the pathways that carry air into and out of your lungs.
-When these tubes get irritated, they swell and produce thick mucus, leading to a heavy, persistent cough.
+Bronchitis is an inflammation of the delicate lining of your bronchial tubes—the primary pathways that carry oxygen into and out of your lungs.
+When these tubes become irritated, they swell and produce excessive, thick mucus, leading to a heavy, persistent, and often painful cough.

 The Two Types: Acute vs. Chronic

-It is crucial to understand which type you have, as the causes and treatments are entirely different.
+It is vital to determine which type you are experiencing, as the underlying causes and long-term treatments are entirely different.

 |---|---|---|